-The Group is subject to taxation on its operations in Germany, United States, Qatar, Egypt, Kingdom of Saudi Arabia, Jordan, India and Morocco.
+The Group is subject to income tax in the United Arab Emirates on profits generated in the financial year commencing 1 January 2024.
+The Group is also subject to taxation on its operations in Germany, United States, Qatar, Egypt, Kingdom of Saudi Arabia, Jordan, India and Morocco.